 The hard disk is one type of Magnetic disk, Where we store several gigabytes of data.
 A single hard disk usually consists of several platters.
 Each platter requires two read-write heads, one for each side.
 Every track has a unique location and is divided into several sections called sectors.

-Platters of hard disk rotate thousands of times in one second.
+Platters of hard disks rotate thousands of times in one second.
 The rotation is measured in RPM (Rotation Per Minute).
-And normally speed of the hard disk is from 5200 RPM to 10000 RPM or even more.
+And normally the speed of the hard disk is from 5200 RPM to 10000 RPM or even more.

 In each spinning disk, it has trillions of tiny fragments that can be magnetized to represent bits.
 Read/write head scans the spinning platters and magnetizes fragments to write digital information onto the HDD, or detects magnetic charges to read information from it.

 Floppy disks are a magnetic storage medium for computer systems.
 It is also called flexible disks or diskettes that can store several million characters of information.
 It is composed of a thin, flexible magnetic disk sealed in a square by plastic.

 It is used to distribute software, transfer files and create backup copies of data.

 The main purpose of using floppy disks are,

 - Load new program or software on the computer.

 - Store back up of data and small programs to future adaption.